sonic-net/sonic-mgmt/docs/K8s-test-plan.md

 ## Test Scenario: Mode Transitions for {feature x}, Feature Image Upgrades with Reachable Master
-These test cases upgrade the container for `{feature x}`.
-The updated image for `{feature x}` is stored in ACR at the URL specified by the manifest being used in the test case.
+These test cases upgrade the container for {feature x}.
+The updated image for {feature x} is stored in ACR at the URL specified by the manifest being used in the test case.
 The manifest is stored in a GitHub repository, along with scripts that modify the manifest as needed by the test case.

 ### TC_LOCAL_KUBE_1: Switch between Local Mode and Kube Mode
 #### Test Objective